 Hint: You have to understand the customer persona on a granular level if you hope to succeed.
 Understand the customer’s needs and wants and speak to them.
 If you are not what they are looking for, don’t force the sale.
 If you have what they want, make it as easy as possible for them to get it.

 Being specific is a top priority when you’re advertising your property.
 Most visitors are aware that you’re trying to sell them on booking with your hotel.
 Every hotel has “the most comfortable beds.”
-They also all tend to be “relaxing, and boutique.”
-People tend to see right through the buzzwords unless they are true about the hotel.
-Some hotels are in fact boutique, some are quaint and comfortable.
+They also all tend to be “relaxing and boutique.”
+People tend to see right through the buzzwords unless they are correct about the hotel.
+Some hotels are, in fact, boutique, some are quaint and comfortable.
 Ask yourself what makes your hotel different.

 Focus your advertising on whatever you came up with.
 What is it that makes your hotel stand out from the competition?
 Who do you service the best?
 Once you know that, you can move on to the next step of advertising.
-You can find the people, that are looking for exactly what you have to offer.
+You can find the people that are looking for precisely what you have to offer.

 Hint: A good place to figure out specifics that matter to your guests is reviews sites.

 Make sure that you do not sacrifice your data set for granularity.
-The more specific something is the fewer people that are out there looking for it.
+The more specific something is, the fewer people that are out there looking for it.
 A smaller data sample size means less confident data.
 Less confidence typically equals less actionable data.
-Effective advertising is finding the sweet spot between granularity and volume.
+Effective advertising is finding a sweet spot between granularity and volume.

 Direct Mail Vol. 2

 Direct mail in this day and age?
 What on earth can it teach us about digital advertising?
-It can actually teach us a lot.
+It can show us a lot.

 We connect digital and direct because they boil down to the same fundamentals.

-You need to chart everything out in direct mail advertising.
-You must price everything out.
-The cost of postage, printing costs, labor costs, etc. You must account for all these factors.
+It would be best if you charted everything out in direct mail advertising.
+It would help if you priced everything out — the cost of postage, printing costs, labor costs, etc. It would be best if you accounted for all these factors.
 Your success or failure depends on it.
 The ROI hinges on every aspect of its creation.
 Why should things be any different when talking about digital marketing for a hotel?

 The addition of new technology makes things more complicated for the average hotelier.
 Marketing your hotel should not be one of those things.
-Many of the technologies that we use change and strategies have evolved over time.
+Many of the technologies that we use change and strategies have evolved.
 Luckily for us, they all boil down to these advertising laws that have withstood the test of time.